 What is a Workflow?

-A workflow is a series of steps that must be followed in order to compete a specific process, which in this case, is following up with an interested prospect.
+A workflow is a series of steps that must be followed in order to complete a specific process, which in this case, is following up with an interested prospect.
 When the prospect is added to the workflow, a series of actions is triggered.
 Some actions are manual (calling a prospect), while others are automatic (sending an email).
-The benefits of workflows include streamlined processes, a reduced risk for error and consistent communications.
+The benefits of workflows include streamlined processes, a reduced risk for error, and consistent communications.

 Creating an Effective Admissions Workflow